Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 Particle Network's Modular Smart WaaS.

 • Product customization: Through a custom UI module, developers can ensure brand consistency by integrating their brand's color scheme, logos, and other graphic elements.
-However, this is not necessarily limited to design components, as it can also impact functional product aspects, such as transaction limits, custom transaction fees, or special approval workflows as per the business needs.
+However, customization of the embedded wallet is not necessarily limited to design components, as it can also impact functional product aspects, such as transaction limits, custom transaction fees, or special approval workflows as per the business needs.

 • Interoperability with other services: A modular WaaS platform could have a module that facilitates easy integration with other third-party services or platforms.
 For instance, it could enable the interaction with swapping and bridging platforms or even allow you to customize your own integrations.